File last modified:

 - Usually, yes.
 European music tends toward that, although they weren’t dead at the time they wrote the music.
 However check out the full season’s plan, available at the concert, or check the other campus arts listings for other styles of music, by other composers, including non-dead, non-white, non-males.

 - How come the intermission is too short for the line at the women’s bathroom to disappear?

 - 1. Women’s bathrooms rarely have enough … um … “workstations” to accommodate intermission demand, especially if the architect was ordered to cut corners and save money.
 (At universities, since the beginning of human history, all architects have been so ordered.)
 Legislation mandating fairer accommodation generally resulted in reducing facilities for men, since that was cheaper than increasing them for women.

-- 2. Intermissions have generally been getting shorter in recent years because performers are paid by the hour, and each extra minute of total performance time has a dollar price attached to it.
+- 2. Intermissions have generally been getting shorter in recent years because venue staff are paid by the hour, and each extra minute of total performance time has a dollar price attached to it.

 - Do students get discounted tickets to all classical music concerts?

 - Not always, but often.
-If the university is going to spend all this money presenting these performances, it'd be a shame to have a lot of empty seats.
-(Besides, the supply of Ancient People is limited, while there are students all over the place.)
+If the university is going to spend all this money presenting these performances, it’d be a shame to have a lot of empty seats.
+(Besides, in a university the supply of Ancient People is limited, while there are students pretty much all over the place.)

 Return to top.